Select your location for location specific information:

 The Labor Market Fund (AMF) supports measures for qualification and employment promotion with the aim of integrating particularly disadvantaged groups of people into training and work.

-This contributes to the other important goal of securing the supply of skilled workers on the Bavarian labor market.
+This contributes to the other important goal of securing the skilled workforce required on the Bavarian labor market.

 The AMF provides subsidiary project funding in the form of "start-up financing" for up to three years for initiatives that primarily target the unemployed and those at risk of unemployment.
 Individuals do not receive funding.

-Funding is provided in regions particularly affected by unemployment (so-called priority regions) and is concentrated on the following funding priorities (FSP):
+Funding is concentrated on the following funding priorities (FSP):

 Further information can be found on the website of the Bavarian State Ministry for Family, Labor and Social Affairs (StMAS).

 Any legally responsible body that carries out appropriate measures for qualification and employment promotion is eligible to apply; this may also include local authorities.
-Job centers according to § 6a SGB II and § 44b SGB II are excluded from funding.
+Job centers in accordance with Section 6a SGB II and Section 44b SGB II are excluded from funding.
+There is no direct support for individual persons.

-Only project-related personnel and material expenses are eligible for funding.
+Only project-related personnel and material expenses as well as overhead expenses are eligible for funding.

 Funding priority 3):

-Temporary, pro rata (up to 90%) funding for personnel and material expenses.
+Temporary, pro rata (up to 90%) funding of personnel and material expenses.
+Overhead expenditure is not eligible for funding.
 Material expenditure may not exceed 15% of personnel expenditure.

-During the application period, the application must be sent exclusively in electronic form as a PDF by email to arbeitsmarktfonds@stmas.bayern.de (StMAS email inbox), although the application for funding priority 3 can be submitted at any time.
+During this period, the application must be sent to the StMAS exclusively in electronic form as a PDF by e-mail, although the application for funding priority 3 can be submitted at any time.
+A cut-off deadline applies and late applications or incomplete documents will not be considered.

-Projects are selected by the Labour Market Fund Working Group, which consists of representatives of the Bavarian State Government, business organizations, trade unions and the employment service.
+The projects are expected to be selected at the end of July 2026 by the Labour Market Fund working group, which consists of representatives of the Bavarian state government, business organizations, trade unions and the employment service.

 The Free State of Bavaria grants a subsidy to promote the integration into training and work of people with a refugee background and people with a migration background and integration obstacles.